 4:00-4:30pm — Collaborative Reading of Pythian 8

-The Festival concludes with a collaborative reading of Pindar's Pythian 8, hosted by Natasha Bershadsky (Harvard University).
+A virtual procession and collaborative reading of Pindar's Pythian 8, hosted by Natasha Bershadsky (Harvard University).

 Garden of the Muses [back to top]